sequelize/website/docs/other-topics/utility-types.md

 They will return the Attributes (and Creation Attributes) of the Model passed as a parameter.

 Don't confuse them with [`InferAttributes`](pathname:///api/v7/index.html#InferAttributes) and [`InferCreationAttributes`](pathname:///api/v7/index.html#InferCreationAttributes).
-These two utility types should only every be used in the definition of a Model to automatically create the list of attributes from the model's public class fields.
+These two utility types should only ever be used in the definition of a Model to automatically create the list of attributes from the model's public class fields.
 They only work with class-based model definitions (When using [`Model.init`](pathname:///api/v7/classes/Model.html#init)).